How Long Does it Take to Make a Movie?

 Although it’s a pretty open-ended question, let’s go over some rough estimates and explain where all of that time goes.
-Of course, movies can range in time depending on the quality of the film, if any rewrites are necessary, the (ahem) fussiness of the “talent,” and so on.
+Of course, movies can range in time depending on the quality of the film, if any rewrites are necessary, and so on.

-Pre-production is a crucial time that can make or break a project.
+Pre-production is a crucial time that can make or break a project, and usually takes between three and six months to complete.
 Once the script is finalized, the producers, director, cinematographer, production managers, and other department heads get together to create a blueprint of the movie.
-Shooting schedule, hiring the cast and crew, setting a budget, and so on, are set during this time.
+Shooting schedules, hiring the cast and crew, setting a budget, and so on, are set during this time.

 An effects-heavy film like The Avengers: Endgame will differ from a movie like Braveheart.
 Even though both films had a run time of three hours and two minutes, the Marvel movie took five months of principal photography while the Mel Gibson production was shot in just over four months.